Find a spider by...

 webs and egg sacs

-(Famly identification is as advised by Dr R. Raven but see notes below)
+(This identification is as advised by Dr R. Raven but as the notes below indicate the correct generic name

 female: about 8 mm|